 Directors: Sarmistha Maiti, Rajdeep Paul

-The Groundhog Day (1993) template of being trapped in a time loop and forced to relive the same day over and over again lends itself to the horror genre so seamlessly — 2017 slasher Happy Death Day and its sequel used it to great effect — it was only a matter of time before filmmakers used it as a metaphor for pandemic-induced weariness.
+The Groundhog Day (1993) template of being trapped in a time loop and forced to relive the same day over and over again lends itself to the horror genre so seamlessly — 2017 slasher Happy Death Day and its sequel used it to great effect — that it was only a matter of time before filmmakers used it as a metaphor for pandemic-induced weariness.

 House Of Time takes the familiar sights of a doctor, an image that's become particularly reassuring over the past year, and that of a person in full PPE gear, and uses them as the starting point for its tale of dread.
 When they encounter each other during a morning jog, the unnamed doctor (Janardhan Ghosh) is irritable and fatigued, reeling from the toll of being a frontline worker during the pandemic and precisely the kind of curmudgeon in need of a transformative Groundhog Day experience.
 He brusquely dismisses the woman (Tannistha Biswas)'s pleas for help, after which she hits him on the head.
 He wakes up in a house occupied by his abductor, an amnesiac older woman (Sreelekha Mukherji), whom she insists he help, and a young girl (Ahana Karmakar).